patel243/blogwatch/README.md

   - _bi-monthly_
   - _monthly_

-### Excluding a URL for tests running in bi-monthly bild
+### Excluding a URL for tests running in the bi-monthly bild

-URLs can be added to the follwoing file to skip a specific test - https://github.com/eugenp/blogwatch/blob/master/src/main/resources/exceptions-for-tests-hitting-all-urls.yaml
+URLs can be added to the follwoing file to skip a specific test from the bi-monthly build - https://github.com/eugenp/blogwatch/blob/master/src/main/resources/exceptions-for-tests-hitting-all-urls.yaml

 ### Launch Mode